Snow and Ice Response in the City of Boulder

 • Adding route mileage to clear snow from residential streets would also see more environmental impacts of increased snow and ice response – air quality, emissions, water quality and storm water infrastructure.
 Our level of response must be balanced with the city’s commitment to its climate goals .

-It is the responsibility of the adjacent property owner, manager and tenant to clear a five foot path on curb ramps and crosswalks within 24 hours after it stops snowing.
+It is the responsibility of the adjacent property owner, manager and tenant to clear a five-foot path on curb ramps within 24 hours after it stops snowing.

 There are over 80 miles of multi-use path systems and 73 of them are cleared edge to edge once per day during and immediately after it snows by the city and its partners.
 For the remaining paths, it is the responsibility of the property owner, manager and tenant to clear the full width of the path, or a width of at least five feet on paths abutting their property within 24 hours after it stops snowing.

 Bus stops are typically located within city right-of-way and are not considered part of the sidewalk nor subject to city code (BRC 8-2-13).
 Approximately 20% of over 550 bus stops in the city are cleared of snow through maintenance agreements between the city and RTD based on available resources.
-RTD clears snow at 57 bus stops, city contractors at 38 locations and Shovel-A-Stop program volunteers at approximately 20 locations.
+RTD and CU Boulder clear snow at 100 bus stops, city contractors at 40 locations and Shovel-A-Stop program volunteers at about 47 locations.
+View the section above for additional volunteer opportunities.

-In heavy storms, snow from adjacent travel and bike lanes can be pushed from roads onto sidewalks.
-This is understandably frustrating for adjacent property owners and people walking but is impossible to avoid with heavy snow accumulations.
+In heavy storms, snow can be pushed from streets and bike lanes onto sidewalks.
+This is understandably frustrating for adjacent property owners and people rolling, biking and walking but it is impossible to avoid with heavy snow accumulation.
 When there is no area between the sidewalk and the street, staff must choose between fully clearing a travel or bike lane and impacting an adjacent sidewalk.
-Typically, staff use what space they can to open as much of vehicle and bicycle lanes while keeping as much of a sidewalk clear as possible.
+Typically, staff try to open vehicle and bicycle lanes as much as possible, while keeping sidewalks as clear as possible.

-The city began the practice of plowing snow to each side of the road before 2020, which can sometimes leave a a windrow, or row of snow, in front of driveways.
+The city will continue the practice of plowing snow to the edge of the street to provide the clearest travel for bicycles and vehicles, which can sometimes leave a windrow or row of snow in front of driveways.
 There are tens of thousands of driveways on Boulder plow routes, making it nearly impossible for drivers to stop and clear each driveway entrance for two main reasons.
 First, safety is a concern, as plows have limited rear visibility, and clearing each driveway would require the driver to back up, putting children, animals and other vehicles at risk.
 Second, for the city to provide the most efficient and cost-effective snow response, continuous movement is required.

 During winters when Boulder gets a large volume of snow, packed snow and ice will remain on off-route streets even after trucks have plowed the street.
-Plows and snow clearing equipment move snow from one place to another instead of removing it entirely.
+Plows and snow clearing equipment are designed to move snow from one place to another rather than remove it entirely.
 If Boulder experiences significant snow followed by several days of below freezing temps, the result can be layers of packed ice, and the city's equipment can’t break up packed ice.

 Snow crews often must conduct multiple passes of areas before they are clear of loose snow.
 Even after multiple passes, normal travel conditions cannot always be maintained during winter storms and snow occasionally may be present, especially when temperatures remain below freezing for extended periods of time.